https://medievalfair.org/school-info Parent Page: School Info id: -1 Active Page: School Infoid:31791

 Society for Creative Anachronism Barony of Namron and Guests (G8)

 A world-wide non-profit organization whose purpose is to recreate life in the Middle Ages for the enlightenment and education of others.
-Medieval and Renaissance style combat, dancing, art and science demonstrations.
-To learn more, ask a member about joining or visit www.sca.org.
+Medieval and Renaissance style combat, dancing, arts and science display and demonstrations.
+The 2025 display is set to include a Viking Encampment, a Parchment demonstration, a medieval farming area, and one or more siege weapons.
+To learn more, ask a member about joining or visit www.sca.org